 Because there is no effective private insurance market and no national government program for long-term care, responsibility for financing these services and supports falls principally to Medicaid.

-- Medicaid Long-Term Care in New York: Variation by Region and County
+- HealthWatch: Medicaid Managed Long-Term Care in New York

 The United Hospital Fund's work on long-term care includes the analysis of financing and service delivery issues in the private and public sectors at the national, state, and local levels.
 The Fund monitors spending on long-term care, assesses new approaches and models of care, and informs discussions about the impact of federal and state policy on long-term care delivery and spending.